 The Hawaii State Department of Education ("HSDOE") does not discriminate on the basis of race, sex, age, color, national origin, religion, or disability.
 This requirement extends to all of HSDOE's programs and activities, including employment and admissions as applicable.

-It is now considered Jaywalking to cross Aiea Heights Driver from Olopana Street.
+It is now considered Jaywalking to cross Aiea Heights Drive from Olopana Street.

 The Jaywalking could cost you $130.